interbr/FelixLongolius-3D-Webseite/README.md

 Maybe calm it down a little.
 It feels like I comment my software as such.

+Than: You are commonly not criminals.
+You might be lost sheep but this is dedicated to be supportive.
+Any spotlight on your activity will bring you back on track or alike.

 You can stand with your smartphone in a virtual 2 x 180° space, and that makes a lot of sense, because this flattens it everything.
 But I did not mean to suck the smartphones into the space, it is propably more a desktop (or tablet) thing, currently.
 Maybe people offer anything for smartphone-users, soon, though I meant, I see a future for smartphones and a 2 x 180° space.